-The Texas Board of Legal Specialization (TBLS) was created by the Supreme Court of Texas in 1974 as a way to help consumers identify attorneys who are specialists in different areas of the law.
+The Texas Board of Legal Specialization (TBLS) was created by the Supreme Court of Texas in 1974 as a way to help consumers know how to find specialists.
+The TBLS has a process to identify attorneys who are specialists in different areas of the law.
 The TBLS is the only organization authorized to perform this service to Texas consumers.

 According to the TBLS website:

 Board Certification is a mark of excellence and a distinguishing accomplishment.